Brown Rudnick Clinches Landmark Cross Jurisdictional Ruling in SAS Institute Copyright Dispute For UK Software Company, World Programming Limited

 High Court judge Mrs Justice Cockerill has held that SAS Institute must repay World Programming all payments made in respect of “multiple” damages awarded by the US court and that none of the US damages award can be enforced in England.
 SAS Institute's attempts to enforce its US judgment against World Programming have been denied: it has been confirmed that SAS Institute cannot circumvent the original ruling of the UK court.

 No court has ever found that World Programming’s WPS Analytics software infringes any SAS Institute copyright.

 The judgment can be found at: http://www.bailii.org/ew/cases/EWHC/Comm/2018/3452.html<http://www.bailii.org/ew/cases/EWHC/Comm/2018/3452.html

 A more detailed analysis will be available in due course on the World Programming blog at: https://www.worldprogramming.com/blog

 About Brown Rudnick LLP

 At Brown Rudnick, we combine ingenuity with experience to achieve great outcomes for our clients.
-We deliver partner-driven service; we incentivize our lawyers to collaborate in the client’s best interest; and we put excellence before scale, focusing on practices such as corporate restructuring and distressed situations, M&A, white collar defense, international disputes and intellectual property, where we are recognized leaders.
-We have more than 250 lawyers and government relations professionals across the United States and Europe, with offices in key financial centers.
+We deliver partner-driven service; we incentivise our lawyers to collaborate in the client’s best interest; and we put excellence before scale, focusing on practices such as life sciences, corporate restructuring, M&A, white collar defence, international disputes and intellectual property, where we are recognised leaders.
+We have more than 250 lawyers and government relations professionals across the United States and Europe, with offices in key financial centres.
 Beyond the United States and Europe, we serve clients in the Middle East, North Africa, the Caribbean and Latin America.